Types in Tenet

 In Tenet, a value is defined by some properties:

-And the practical implementation is that any value can be placed in any variable, or stored within a record or collection.
+The practical implication of Tenet’s values is that any value can be placed in any variable, or stored within a record or collection.
+They can always be consistently serialized and deserialized.

 Atomic Types